diskerror/Stemmer/README.md

 # Stemmer
+Warning: The are serious errors in the implementation of this algorithm.
 Realization of Porter 2 stemmer primarily using regular expressions.
-This implimentation is not a fully accurate version of the stemmer as it contains some alternate and additional rules.
 It was written as a personal exercise in C++ programming and for building PHP extensions.
 There is also a simple command line version.

 Sample text files are at http://snowball.tartarus.org.